Go West, Young Mantis

 In the case of liver divination, the only exception to [the] pattern is that some of the technical information concerning the manufacture of model livers for instruction seems to have bypassed the Greek mainland and flowed by way of Lydia to Etruria.

-However it seems he’s actually gotten it wrong.
-Remember when I said that the date of 700 BCE when hepatoscopy entered Ancient Greek literature was important?
-This corresponds exactly to the Orientalizing period of Etruscan history:¹¹
+However, it seems he’s actually gotten it wrong.
+Remember when I said the date of 700 BCE when hepatoscopy entered Ancient Greek literature was important?
+It’s the Orientalizing period of Etruscan history:¹³

 [T]he internal tradition of the Etruscan disciplinae goes back to the seventh century […]—that is, to precisely that period whose glory is reflected in so many oriental imports.

-That is to say that Collins should have cast a still wider net as it seems the entire art bypassed Greece, caught on in Etruria, and then doubled back from there.
-This can be seen from various linguistic traces: First, there is vacillation between ⟨i⟩ and ⟨u⟩ in the second syllable of haruspex, as can be seen in Latin attestations of (h)arispex as well as in its close cousin, Faliscan’s 𐌇𐌀𐌓𐌉𐌔𐌐[𐌄𐌗] (harisp[ex]).
-This ties in with a feature of the Etruscan language, which is that its emphasis of the initial syllable meant that other vowels, especially in the second syllable, were often lost, as can be seen in the shift from AG Ἡρακλῆς (Herakles) to Latin’s (and its descendants’) Hercules because of the Etruscan intermediary 𐌄𐌋𐌂𐌓𐌄𐌇 (Hercle).
+Collins should have cast a still wider net as it seems the entire art bypassed Greece, caught on in Etruria, and then doubled back from there.
+This can be seen from various linguistic traces: First, there is vacillation between ⟨i⟩ and ⟨u⟩ in the second syllable of haruspex, as seen in Latin attestations of (h)arispex and in its close cousin, Faliscan’s 𐌇𐌀𐌓𐌉𐌔𐌐[𐌄𐌗] (harisp[ex]).
+This ties in with a feature of the Etruscan language; its emphasis on the initial syllable meant other vowels, especially in the second syllable, were often lost, as seen in the shift from AG Ἡρακλῆς (Herakles) to Latin’s (and its descendants’) Hercules because of the Etruscan intermediary 𐌄𐌋𐌂𐌓𐌄𐌇 (Hercle).
 This term of possible Etruscan origin was also borrowed into Hellenistic Greek as άρούσπηκα (harouspeka) while no Latin forms of the Greek words exist.
-Even the exonym for the Etruscans that the Greeks invented and that we still use a form of—Tusci—may derive from θυοσκόος (thyoskóos), “sacrifice-diviner”.
+Even the exonym for the Etruscans the Greeks invented and we still use a form of—Tusci—may derive from θυοσκόος (thyoskóos), “sacrifice-diviner”.
 The Etruscans’ name for themselves was 𐌀𐌍𐌔𐌀𐌓 (rasna), which just means “people” as many autonyms do.

 [T]o build a system specifically on the slaughter of sheep, to manufacture demonstration models of sheep livers from clay and metal and to provide them with inscriptions for the sake of explanation, is something peculiar found precisely along the corridor from the Euphrates via Syria and Cyprus to Etruria.
 It can even be shown that both the Assyrian and the Etruscan models diverge from nature in a similar way; that is, they are derived not directly from observation but from common traditional lore.